2nd International Scientific Conference

 THEMATIC BLOCKS

-Changing local security environment – threats and challenges,
+Changing security environment in the 21st century – threats and challenges,

-Contemporary challenges, opportunities and problems of ensuring local security,
+Contemporary challenges, opportunities, and problems of ensuring national security,

-The role of administration in ensuring local security,
+The role of public administration in ensuring national security,

-Education as an element of ensuring local security,
+Peacekeeping and stabilization operations as an element of ensuring international security,

 Scientific Committee